PETER BLAKE, FAIA (1920-2006)

 1961 - The Armstrong House, 102 Surfside Avenue, Montauk NY.
 Designed with Julian Neski.
 Commissioned around 1957.
 Sold in 2000 to Roger Gershman.
 Blake designed renovations around 2001.
 Gershman still owner as of 2020.
 Available for rent.

 1961 - The A. J. Warner House, Fire Island NY.
 Status unknown.

 1962 - The Benjamin Hertzberg House, 48 Old Pound Road, Pound Ridge NY.
 Commissioned in 1959.
 Designed with Julian Neski.
 Sold in 2004 to Old Pound LLC.
 Sold in 2007 to Diane Gershen.
 Sold in 2011 to Craig and Joanne Padawer.

 1962 - The Tobey Barn, Amagansett NY.
 Commissioned around 1958.
 An old barn was moved to the site and turned into a house.
 Designed with Julian Neski.
 Status unknown.

-1968 - The Eckstine House, Kings Point NY.
-Designed with Dorothy (Dusty) Alexander.
-Commissioned 1965.
+1968 - The Eckstein House, Kings Point or Great Neck NY.
+Designed with James Baker and Dorothy (Dusty) Alexander.
+Commissioned in 1965.
 Status unknown.

 1994 - The Tamulevich Renovation, Branford CT.
 Status unknown.

-Sources include: son Casey Nelson Blake; daughter Christina Blake Oliver of Newton, Mass.
+Sources include: son Casey Nelson Blake; daughter Christina Blake Oliver of Newton MA.